farhadnkm/DCOD/README.md

-# Deep_Holographic_Recovery
+# Deep Compressive Object Decoder
- Reconstruction of holographic microscopic images using deep learning
+Reconstruction of in-line holograms merely from one hologram.
+This method uses a neural network to achieve results and doesn't require training.